≡ Menu

 Profit per car for both automakers is evaluated based on the automotive gross profit.
 The definition of profit per car is available here: profit per car.

-As GM earns slightly higher revenue per car, as seen in prior discussions, it’s no surprise that GM earns higher profit per car, as shown in the chart above.
+Given GM’s slightly higher revenue per vehicle, as discussed previously, it’s no surprise that GM also achieves higher profit per vehicle, as illustrated in the chart above.

 Back To Table Of Contents